 He has also received a number of Twitch bans for a variety of reasons, including the use of a racial slur and for his chat behaving in a “toxic” manner towards a smaller streamer.

-Here we answer some of the most frequently asked questions about the popular streamer and Fortnite pro.
+Here we answer some of the most frequently asked questions about the popular streamer and former Fortnite pro.

 How much does Tfue earn?